Instructions for Applicants

 The University's Office of Scholarships and Student Aid can only fund students who are U.S. citizens, nationals, permanent residents with I-151 or I-551 Alien Registration Receipt Cards, permanent residents of the Northern Mariana Islands and the Trust Territory or the Pacific Islands, and other non-citizens who have Arrival-Departure Records (I-94) showing “refugee” or “adjustment applicant” or official grant of asylum in the United States.
 Students who meet these requirements should apply for financial assistance before March 1.

-For any additional questions, please review our Admissions Office Contacts.
+For any additional questions, please contact our Admissions Office.